MitchellRhodes/React-Intro-TicTacToe/README.md

 ### Changelog

-Made a tic tac toe game as and intro to working with react.
+Made a tic tac toe game as an intro to working with react.